NEZNAMY/TAB/.github/wiki/feature_guide_belowname.md

 ## Additional note 2 - Hidden on sneak on 1.8
 Belowname is not visible on 1.8.x clients when player is sneaking.
 This is client-sided behavior and cannot be changed by the server.

+## Additional note 3 - Visible on NPCs
+Belowname objective is automatically attached to all entities of player type with the default value of `0` (<1.20.3) or value configured as `fancy-display-default` (1.20.3+).
+This includes player NPCs.

+There is currently only 1 way to make them not visible on NPCs.
+From [Additional note 1 - Copying nametag visibility rule](#additional-note-1---copying-nametag-visibility-rule) we know that belowname is not visible if player's nametag is invisible.
+NPC plugin can take advantage of this by using teams to hide the original name and display a hologram instead.

+This is how you can achieve it using the following popular NPC plugins:
+* **Citizens**:
+  * 1 - Select the NPC (`/npc select <ID>` or `/npc select` to select the nearest NPC)
+  * 2 - Hide its original nametag (which also hides belowname) using `/npc name`
+  * 3 - Display your desired text using `/npc hologram add <text>` ([more info](https://wiki.citizensnpcs.co/Commands#:~:text=the%20NPC%20hitbox-,/npc%20hologram,-add%20%5Btext%5D%20%7C%20set))

 # Tips & Tricks
 ## Tip 1 - Heart symbol
 If you want to show health of players and display a heart symbol as text, you can use this one: `❤`.
 Make sure you [save config in UTF-8 encoding](https://github.com/NEZNAMY/TAB/wiki/How-to-save-the-config-in-UTF8-encoding) so it's loaded correctly.